Dublin is the vibrant capital city bursting with a variety of surprising experiences—where city living thrives side by side with the natural outdoors.

 - The terrain may be rough in parts so walking boots are recommended.

 - The aggregate ascent over this loop is 130m.
-Along the way, you’ll enjoy stunning views of Lambay Island, Ireland’s Eye and embrace great expanses of Dublin Bay too.
+Along the way, you’ll enjoy stunning views of Lambay Island, Ireland’s Eye and embrace the great expanses of Dublin Bay too.

 - The Baily Lighthouse comes into view before you ascend towards the car park at ‘The Summit’ and return to Howth Village along a path running parallel to your outward route.